laravel/docs/queues.md

 Remember, queue workers are long-lived processes and store the booted application state in memory.
 As a result, they will not notice changes in your code base after they have been started.
 So, during your deployment process, be sure to [restart your queue workers](#queue-workers-and-deployment).

-Alternatively, you may run the following command:
+Alternatively, you may run the `queue:listen` command.
+When using the `queue:listen` command, you don't have to manually restart the worker after your code is changed; however, this command is not as efficient as `queue:work`:

     php artisan queue:listen

-With the `queue:listen` command, you don't have to manually restart the worker after your code is changed.
-However, more server resources will be consumed.

 #### Specifying The Connection & Queue